Leibniz Centre for Tropical Marine Research: Financing and Organization

-ZMT is organised and financed within the framework of the Leibniz Association by the Federal Government and the Länder.
-In addition, third-party funds are raised, including financing through German Research Association (DFG), the EU and the ERC, the German Federal Ministries of Education and Research (BMBF), for Economic Cooperation and Development (BMZ), for Environment, Nature Conservation, and Nuclear Safety (BMU), and other German ministries, as well as development agencies and banks (e.g. GIZ, KfW), and in cooperation with businesses and other organisations.
+ZMT is organised and financed within the framework of the Leibniz Association by the Federal Government and the states.
+In addition, third-party funds (Drittmittel) are raised, including financing through German Research Association (DFG), the EU and the ERC, the German Federal Ministry of Education and Research (BMBF), for Economic Cooperation and Development (BMZ), for Environment, Nature Conservation, and Nuclear Safety (BMU), and other German ministries, as well as development agencies and banks (e.g. GIZ, KfW), and in cooperation with companys and other organisations.